ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem utilises RBAC, automation and policy controls to restrict access to modify any of the functional capabilities provided by the CloudSystem.
 The CloudSystem also provides auditing and alerting on attempted or successful modifications of CloudSystem capabilities.

 The CloudSystem provides security controls and an identity management framework that can be utilised to manage system access for systems deployed within the CloudSystem.
-The CloudSystem enforces multi-factor authentication through conditional access policies, creates recovery accounts for maintaining access to resources and enforces password policies for accounts created directly in Azure AD.
-The CloudSystem uses a soft-token to reduce the need for purchase, distribution and management of hard-tokens.
+The CloudSystem enforces multi-factor authentication through Conditional Access policies, creates recovery (emergency access) accounts for maintaining access to resources and enforces password policies for accounts created directly in Azure AD.
+The CloudSystem uses a soft-token - the Microsoft Authenticator app - to reduce the need for purchase, distribution and management of hard-tokens.

+The Microsoft Authenticator app cannot be centrally managed to require the enforcement of a PIN or biometric unlock, and is not considered verifier impersonation resistant.

+The Protected User security group is not available in Azure AD and is therefore not used by the Cloudsystem.

 The CloudSystem utilises Azure AD to store groups utilised for RBAC and provides process and administration documentation for managing access to Azure resources.

+To minimise potential user impact, Windows 10 laptops are not rebooted daily.
+Instead, automatic reboots are only performed as part of automated patching.

 #### Security controls provided by the CloudSystem

 * Azure AD is configured to require all users to be authenticated before granting access.
-* Azure MFA is enforced for all standard and privileged users.
+* Azure MFA is enforced for all standard and privileged users accessing M365 services.
-* MFA requires complex password and One Time Password (OTP) from Microsoft Authenticator App (soft token).
+* MFA requires Azure AD password and Microsoft Authenticator app (either acceptance of push notification or entry of OTP.
-* Azure AD password complexity enforces a minimum character length of 14 characters.
+* Azure AD password complexity enforces a minimum character length of 8 characters.
 * None of the authentication factors on their own can be used for single-factor authentication to another system.
-* Azure MFA is enforced for all users accessing Office 365 content.
+* All authentication attempts are logged in Azure AD Sign-ins.
+* Azure AD logs are forwarded to a Log Analytics workspace for long-term secure retention.
 * Azure AD Smart Lockout is configured to lock account after five failed logon attempts.
-* Azure AD self-service password reset requires users to verify their identity before resetting their password in accordance with password complexity requirements.
-* Local Area Network (LAN) Manager is not used by the CloudSystem, however New Technology LAN Manager (NTLM) is used within the system.
+* Legacy authentication methods are disabled in the Windows 10 SOE following the ACSC hardening guide.
 * Credentials are stored within Azure AD.
-Azure AD Identity Protection is enabled to detected leaked passwords.
+* Standard Windows & iOS functionality is to obscure passwords during logon.
+* Windows Defender Credential Guard is enabled for the Windows 10 SOE.
+Remote Credential Guard is not applicable as the CloudSystem does not include servers.
 * The CloudSystem Windows 10 SOE is configured with a screen saver after 15 minutes which requires users to re-authenticate.
 * The CloudSystem Windows 10 SOE is configured with a logon banner provided by the Agency.